linuxmint/sticky/README.md

 # Sticky
-Sticky is a note-taking app for the Linux desktop, that simulates traditional "sticky note" style stationary on your desktop.
-Some of it's features include basic text formatting (bold, italics, etc), spell-checking, a tray icon for controlling note visibility, manual and automatic backups, and a manager to organize your notes into groups.
+Sticky is a note-taking app for the Linux desktop, that simulates traditional "sticky note" style stationery on your desktop.
+Some of it's features include basic text formatting (bold, italics, monospaced, etc.), spell-checking, a tray icon for controlling note visibility, color notes, manual and automatic backups, and a manager to organize your notes into groups.
 Sticky is written in Python, and uses the GTK3 toolkit

 ![img](https://linuxmint.com/pictures/screenshots/uma/sticky.png)